chaehyeonsong/discocal/README.md

 ## Application: Thermal Camera calibration (Extreme case)

 We can leverage the detection robustness of the circular patterns, particularly for unconventional cameras, such as thermal cameras.
-What the demo video!
+Watch the demo video!

 [![Video Label](http://img.youtube.com/vi/j86pyBZe7t0/0.jpg)](https://youtu.be/j86pyBZe7t0)